CreatorOS/Build-a-platform-for-NGOs-using-NEAR-assemblyscript/LEARN.md

 ## Donating NEARs
 What if we need to donate to a project? there should be a way to transfer NEARs between address, yeah?
 Let's see how this can be programmed:
 This is can be done using NEAR's ContractPromiseBatch (see:https://near.github.io/near-sdk-as/classes/_sdk_core_assembly_promise_.contractpromisebatch.html).
-We want our project to recieve funds so we write these two lines:
+We want our project to recieve funds so you should write these two lines in donate():
 ```ts
 const to_beneficiary = ContractPromiseBatch.create(//project address here);
 to_beneficiary.transfer(//how much money was sent with the function call);